SMS Marketing Showdown: Lowe’s vs Home Depot

 Home Depot, on the other hand, uses STOP less frequently, but intersperses HELP commands (“Reply HELP for HELP”) more often instead.
 While this isn’t legally required, except in the first confirmation text once a subscriber opts into your text message marketing program, it’s a fine best practice because the instructions can be seen as helpful by subscribers.

-See More of Lowe’s and Home Depot Text Messaging
+See More Text Messages from Lowe’s and Home Depot

 If all this text talk has you itching to start some home improvement projects, you too can sign up for Lowe’s or Home Depot text message coupons.